 Session Lifecycle

-The instance router supports three session modes:
+The instance router supports three session modes:1.
+Create New Session (Initialize)

-Trigger: Client sends initialize request without existing session
+Trigger: Client sendsinitialize request without existing session

 Process: